startandroid/dialoghelper/README.md

 For No button we set no any actions.
 We skipped operators title and neutralButton because we don't need title and Cancel button.

-\
+### 2. Show dialog
-When you need to show a dialog, call method showDialog and pass your dialog code and Activity/Fragment:
+When you need to show the dialog, call method showDialog and pass your dialog code and your current Activity/Fragment:
 ``` kotlin
 dialogHelper.showDialog(1, this)
 ```

-\
+### 3. Handle dialog's buttons
-If you have set some actions for buttons, you need to add dialog's handling.
-Your Activity/Fragment should implement interface HasDialogHandler with method dialogHandler, in which you just return your DialogHelper object:
+If you have set some actions for buttons, you need to add handling for dialog's buttons.
+For this your Activity/Fragment should implement interface HasDialogHandler with method dialogHandler, in which you just return your DialogHelper object:
 ``` kotlin
 class MainFragment : Fragment(), HasDialogHandler {
     // ...